Gallery Guide: Discover the Art of the Island

 Kendalls Gallery in Cowes was opened by former newsreader Kenneth Kendall and is now in a large airy space on the parade in Cowes.
 The Gallery represents over 80 contemporary artists and holds a new show of around 100 new paintings every four to five weeks.
 The purpose designed 1500 sq ft gallery shows some very large pieces and many have a sailing or maritime feel – especially during Cowes Week.

-Also in Cowes is the quirky pale blue Pelham House Gallery and café known as PHG.
-Full of great art PHG is passionate about promoting handcrafted work of high quality from artists, designers and small artisan businesses, most of whom are based in the UK.
-There is a vintage, coastal theme to the gallery that sells the work of upwards of sixty artists with textiles nestling happily alongside ceramics, paintings, prints, jewellery and sculpture.
+Also in Cowes is the quirky Pelham House Gallery known as PHG, specialising in interior design whilst promoting handcrafted work of high quality from artists, designers and small artisan businesses, most of whom are based in the UK.

 In the East

 Island Fine Arts in Bembridge has some very exclusive and collectable works of art at its High Street location and specialises in art of the 20th and 21st century.
-Founded in 1997, there are four rooms in this gallery and work from several artists is often featured, although there are usually rotating exhibitions by featured artists monthly.
+Founded in 1997, there are four rooms in this gallery and work from several artists is often featured, with rotating exhibitions by featured artists monthly.

 Quarr Abbey has an exhibition space that is hired by Island artists throughout the year, and it is opposite the library in the gatehouse to the left of the main abbey.
 There is also a tearoom here in the pretty walled garden.